-Add goat’s milk or kefir milk into your dog’s diet daily for a natural anti-inflammatory kickstart of probiotics.
-These milks are excellent supplemental probiotic foods for your dog, and they make fun frozen treats that can entertain your canine.
+Add goat’s milk or kefir milk into your dog’s food daily for a natural anti-inflammatory kickstart of probiotics.
+These milks are excellent supplemental probiotic foods for dogs, and they make fun frozen treats that can entertain your canine.
 Talk to your vet for more ideas — good probiotics for dogs are available at many quality pet supply stores.

 Get proactive about fighting inflammation

 Your dog loves to move and groove — inflammation anywhere in the body makes a dog’s life harder.
-You can help your pup fight inflammation with medications, but in many cases, changing your dog to an anti-inflammatory diet is just as effective.
+You can help reduce inflammation with medications, but in many cases, changing your dog to an anti-inflammatory diet is just as effective.

-Seek out a fresh, whole foods brand like A Pup Above, and steer clear of highly processed dry or canned foods.
-Add natural anti-inflammatory dog food supplements and probiotic support if your dog is sluggish or shows signs of chronic inflammation.
+Seek out a fresh, whole foods brand like A Pup Above, and steer clear of highly processed foods like kibble and canned food.
+Add natural anti-inflammatory supplements and probiotic support to your dog’s meals if your dog is sluggish or shows signs of chronic inflammation.

 Bottom line, taking a closer look at what you feed your dog every day can make a big impact on healing and comfort for your beloved pup.